WERRIBEE WATER TOWER MURAL

 Stage one – Arts Assist advertised the commission, inviting artists to submit an expression of interest that detailed their experience and expertise.

 Stage two – from the submissions, a shortlist of three artists were invited to prepare visual concept proposals.
-The visual concepts were assessed by the project working party.
-An artist who best responded to the project brief was appointed.
+The visual concepts were assessed by the project working party, and the artist who best responded to the project brief was appointed.

 The water tower, originally built in 1914, needed some love and care.
 In April 2020, the water tower was drained, high pressure cleaned both inside and out, all leaks sealed, and an undercoat painted in preparation of the artwork.